Sarsparilla is a tropical plant used throughout history to treat conditions like arthritis, psoriasis, and syphilis.

 For centuries, indigenous people around the world used the root of the sarsaparilla plant for treating joint problems like arthritis, and for healing skin problems like psoriasis, eczema, and dermatitis.
-The root was also thought to cure leprosy due to its “blood-purifying” properties.
+The root was also thought to cure Hansen’s disease (leprosy) due to its “blood-purifying” properties.

-Sarsaparilla was later introduced into European medicine and eventually registered as an herb in the Unites States Pharmacopoeia to treat syphilis.
+Sarsaparilla was later introduced into European medicine and eventually registered as an herb in the United States Pharmacopoeia to treat syphilis.

 Sarsaparilla goes by many different names, depending on the language and country of origin.
 Some other names for sarsaparilla include: